pagkly/Zed/Investopedia3/How Royalties Work.md

 ### License Agreements

-The terms of royalty payments are laid out in a [license agreement](https://www.investopedia.com/terms/l/licensing-agreement.asp).
+The terms of royalty payments are laid out in a [[license agreement]](https://www.investopedia.com/terms/l/licensing-agreement.asp).
 The license agreement defines the limits and restrictions of the royalties, such as its geographic limitations, the duration of the agreement, and the type of products with particular royalty cuts.
 License agreements are uniquely regulated if the resource owner is the government or if the license agreement is a private contract.

 ### Royalty Rates

 In most license agreements, royalty rates are defined as a percentage of sales or a payment per unit.
 The many factors that can affect royalty rates include exclusivity of rights, available alternatives, risks involved, market demand, and innovation levels of the products in question.

-To accurately estimate [royalty rates](https://www.investopedia.com/articles/personal-finance/121614/how-pandora-and-spotify-pay-artists.asp), the transactions between the buying and selling parties must be willingly executed.
+To accurately estimate [[royalty rates]](https://www.investopedia.com/articles/personal-finance/121614/how-pandora-and-spotify-pay-artists.asp), the transactions between the buying and selling parties must be willingly executed.
 In other words: the agreements must not be forced.
 Furthermore, all royalty transactions must be conducted at arm's length, meaning that both parties act independently, and have no prior relationship with one other.

 ## _Key Takeaways_